 - Never Found the Body: Subverted after the kidnapper and his car falls into the water at the pier.
-A short time later, we see the police fishing the corpse of the Bedroom Killer (who died earlier in the kidnapper's house by accident) out of the water (the kidnappers put him there as a decoy) while the kidnapper survives thanks to SCUBA gear and makes it to the beach to be reunited with his girlfriend and Mrs. Stone before the end credits roll.
+A short time later, we see the police fishing the corpse of the Bedroom Killer (who died earlier in the kidnapper's house by accident) out of the water (the kidnappers put him there as a decoy) while the kidnapper survives thanks to SCUBA gear and makes it to the beach to be reunited with his wife and Mrs. Stone before the end credits roll.

 - Nice Guy: Ken, who refuses to force people to buy the biggest speakers in the store, and even tells them how the store rips people off with them by overpricing.
 At one point, Ken, infuriated at being manipulated into dropping the ransom again by Sam, decided to be "ruthless" and force a kid barely out of school into buying the expensive speakers even though he can't afford it ("That's the beauty of it.
 If you can't afford it, fuckin' finance it!
 Who cares if it's as big as Subaru and costs twice as much, you'll never have to trade this in!
 This is gonna be with you for the rest of your life!
 And when you die you can be buried in 'em!"), but when he sees said kid has a pregnant wife, he backs off and suggests the bargain speakers again.

 - Obviously Evil: On the other hand, Sam's so malicious, if he had a handlebar mustache he'd twirl it.